Biblical and Modern Israeli Hebrew: What's the Difference?

 - Most basic words!
 Simple phrases such as "this is my house" or "I love my mom" are said pretty much the same today as back then.

-Israeli Hebrew is still very similar to ancient Hebrew because the Jewish exile and diaspora essentially put the ancient language on ice.
+Israeli Hebrew is still very similar to ancient Hebrew because the Jewish exile and diaspora put the ancient language on ice.
 Hebrew was used for prayer, study and philosophical texts but not for everyday chitchat.
-It was Eliezer Ben-Yehuda who revived the language with a vision to have the Jews returning to Israel in the 1800's from Europe and Arab countries, all speaking different mother tongues, learn one common language.
+It was Eliezer Ben-Yehuda who revived the language with a vision to have the Jews returning to Israel in the 1800's from Europe and Arab countries, all speaking different mother tongues, speak one common language, the language of the Jewish people.
 His greatest contribution to the making Hebrew a living language again was probably a dictionary that introduced new words for modern purposes, but based on the Hebrew of the bible and the large body of rabbinical works.

 How is Modern Hebrew different from Biblical Hebrew?

-Before listing the differences, it's important to emphasize that what we might call Ancient Hebrew or Biblical Hebrew is actually many dialects of Hebrew.
+There were many dialects of Ancient Hebrew.
 The biblical era spanned over a thousand years and many places.
 Even the Bible itself sometimes draws attention to how certain individuals or groups had different speech patterns.
 We have some idea of how people spoke, because Hebrew has been maintained by Jews as a liturgical and philosophical language for thousands of years, and because other related languages such as Arabic and Aramaic can give us clues, but we can't know for certain how anyone spoke in ancient times.
 The one thing we know is that there were many sub-dialects and most likely a lot of variations in exactly how each consonant or vowel would have been pronounced.

 - Fewer sounds (vowels and consonants) — Ancient Hebrew differentiated more carefully between vowel sounds.
 Modern Hebrew treats the different "ah" and "eh" sounds as basically the same.
 Originally Alef and Ayin had very distinct sounds, and sometimes Ayin may have had something like a G sound.
 Tav in Israeli Hebrew has just one sound, but in Ashkenazic Hebrew it can sound like T or S, and at least some Israelites probably pronounced it as "TH."
 And Resh was probably pronounced more like in Spanish (as Sefardi Jews say it) whereas Israeli Hebrew uses a sound closer to the French R, which is probably similar to the original Ayin sound.
 But these pronunciations also varied by region and over time.